Johann Hieronymus Löschenkohl: Carolus Ditters a Dittersdorf (Wien Museum, I.N. 213803)

 Johann Carl Diters's baptismal entry.
 Walther Brauneis's publication of this document is not only incomplete (already ending after the word "Freÿhauß"), but also flawed (transcribing "ejus" as "cjg").
 The information in Margaret H. Grave's article in New Grove that Diters's mother was a "née Vandelin" is obviously based on a gross misreading of this document.

 Ditters von Dittersdorf's birthplace, the Freihaus auf der Laimgrube with its upper and lower part in 1778 on Huber's map.
 The street going up on the right is today's Mariahilferstraße, the one in front of the building is today's Rahlgasse.
 Both parts of the Freihaus were torn down in 1896.
-Note that the free area towards the city is called "Getraidt Markt" (grain market).
+Note that the free area towards the city is called "Getraidt Markt" (grain market) (W-Waw, Sammlung Woldan).

-According to an inscription above the entrance of the Freihaus this building had once belonged to the parish of St. Theobald whose church had existed (in various sizes) on the Laimgrube from 1343 until 1683.
-This inscription on the "Kornhaus" (as the locals called it) was adorned by paintings of St. Theobald and St. Florian and read as follows:
+According to an inscription above the entrance of the Freihaus, this building had once belonged to the parish of St. Theobald whose church had existed (in various sizes) on the Laimgrube from 1343 until 1683.
+This inscription on the "Kornhaus" (as the locals called it) was adorned by paintings of St. Theobald and St. Florian was the following chronogram:

 D. TheobaLDI ParoChIaLes aeDes.